 * The patient will be asked to provide samples of their tumor (if available from a previous surgery) and blood for laboratory testing that is not part of regular cancer care and is being done only because the patient is in this study.
 The patient can still participate in this study if the patient does not give permission for their specimens to be collected and used for this optional research.

-Serum is the liquid part of blood after the blood is allowed to clot and both the clot and the blood cells are removed.
-If the patients are being treated at an institution outside of the united States, the patients will not be asked to provide these blood samples. additionally, a sample of their ovarian tumor will need to be submitted for laboratory testing.
+Serum is the liquid part of blood after the blood is allowed to clot and both the clot and the blood cells are removed. if the patients are being treated at an institution outside of the united States, the patients will not be asked to provide these blood samples. additionally, a sample of their ovarian tumor will need to be submitted for laboratory testing.

 2.Patients with the following histologic epithelial cell types are eligible: Serous adenocarcinoma, endometrioid adenocarcinoma, mucinous adenocarcinoma, undifferentiated carcinoma, clear cell adenocarcinoma, mixed epithelial carcinoma, transitional cell carcinoma, malignant Brenner's Tumor, or adenocarcinoma N.O.S.

 3.Patients must have completed treatment within the past 12 weeks with at least 5 cycles and not more than 8 cycles of platinum (IV or IP) and paclitaxel or docetaxel-based combination chemotherapy and have no symptoms suggestive of persistent cancer, normal CT scan of the abdomen/pelvis and normal (no evidence of cancer) CA-125 following this therapy.